akshadjaiswal/Namaste-JavaScript/README.md

 - Questions here soon 🔜

 # Episdoe 05 - this keyword in Javascript
-- JavaScript's "this" keyword can be confusing for many and behaves differently in various scenarios
+- JavaScript's "this" keyword can be confusing for many and behaves differently in various scenarios.

 ## 🤝 Contribution Guidelines